kulidaden/ComHomeS/README.md

 <table>
   <td>
-    This site is about creating your dream home, you can choose any landscape design, interior or suggest your own;  order a security system or cleaning.
-You can view everything in the "Gallery" section.
-In order to place an order, you need to go to the "Questionnaire" section and fill out the form.
+    This site is about creating your dream home, <br>
+    you can choose any landscape design, interior or <br>
+    suggest your own;  order a security system or cleaning. <br>
+    You can view everything in the "Gallery" section. <br>
+    In order to place an order, you need to go to the <br>
+    "Questionnaire" section and fill out the form.
   </td>
   <td>
     <img width="100%" height='100%' src="./img_git/galery.jpg"